oktadev/okta-blog/_source/_posts/2021-01-07-okta-ansible.md

 type: conversion
 ---

-If you use Ansible for configuration management, chances are you're managing server accounts and static keys for user access in your playbooks.
-Even though playbooks are great for automating server configuration, user accounts change every time – i.e. people join/leave the company, passwords change, secret keys are compromised, etc.
+If you use Ansible to automate configuration management across dynamic server fleets, there's a question about identity & access management – how do you get accounts and credentials on the machines?

+A common practice is to push SSH Keys for every admin user to every server.
+This has major security implications, however.
+What happens when an administrator leaves the company?
+It is then up to someone to clear out those keys on each machine, oftentimes a manual process.

+Another common practice is to front your servers with an LDAP interface, configuring a local PAM module on each machine to sync local server accounts with an upstream Identity Provider.
+This leaves a significant operational burden, however.
+Do you want to run an HA middleware service blocking your ability to scale in the cloud?
+This is a pain point no Ops Engineer wants.

-In this tutorial, we will overcome this issue by integrating Okta and Ansible:
+In this tutorial, we will overcome both issues by seamlessly injecting Okta into your Ansible Infrastructure as Code to effectively [Shift Identity Left](https://www.okta.com/blog/2019/07/shift-identity-left-secure-devops-automation-with-okta/):

-{% img blog/okta-ansible/conceptual-diagram.png alt:"Okta working together with Ansible" width:"800" %}{: .center-image }
+{% img blog/okta-Puppet/conceptual-diagram.png alt:"Okta working together with Ansible" width:"800" %}{: .center-image }

-In this integration, we use Okta Advanced Server Access (ASA) to manage accounts in servers, abstracting account management, and static key management from your Ansible playbooks.
-With this, you have a much cleaner playbook, without adding workarounds such as integrating your servers with monolith LDAP/directories, managing keys across different places, or jerry-rigging legacy privileged access solutions.

-**Note:** To run this tutorial, you need access to Okta as Administrator plus an Okta ASA account integrated.
-You can get an [ASA account here](https://app.scaleft.com/p/signup) and then follow [these instructions](https://help.okta.com/en/prod/Content/Topics/Adv_Server_Access/docs/setup/getting-started.htm).
+**Note:** To follow this tutorial, you need to have an Advanced Server Access (ASA) team provisioned from your Okta Org.
+If you don't have an existing ASA team, you can sign up for free [here](https://app.scaleft.com/p/signupV2), which requires an Okta Administrator to [configure](https://help.okta.com/en/prod/Content/Topics/Adv_Server_Access/docs/setup/getting-started.htm).

 ## Download and configure playbook